 Alberta’s financial sector is supported by a talented, highly productive workforce and top university programs

-Labour productivity in Calgary’s financial sector is 25% higher than the Canadian average (Conference Board of Canada, CED 2017)
+Labour productivity in Calgary’s financial sector is 25% higher than the Canadian average.

 Alberta’s policies and incentives mirror its entrepreneurial mindset

-The Alberta Security Commission expanded self-certified investors’ eligibility based on knowledge and experience
+The Alberta Securities Commission expanded self-certified investors’ eligibility.

-Alberta has the highest entrepreneurial initiative in Canada (Brookfield Institute, 2021)
+Alberta has the highest entrepreneurial initiative in Canada.

 Alberta’s financial services sector is strong, stable and well-connected

-Six major Canadian banks were listed as the top 10 most secure in North America (World’s Safest Bank, 2019)
+Six major Canadian banks have been listed as the top 10 most secure in North America.

-Canada’s banking system has consistently been ranked as one of the soundest in the world by the World Economic Forum
+Canada’s banking system has consistently been ranked as one of the soundest in the world.

 Alberta StoriesSee All Alberta Stories